aafaq01/nxtgen_devops_task/runbook.md

 Certainly!
-Below is the updated `runbook.md` with Traefik installed using the **default configuration on port 80**.
-This ensures that Traefik listens on port `80` as expected, and the application is accessed via the standard HTTP port.
+Below is the updated `runbook.md` file that focuses on administering and maintaining the "Hello, World!" web server with **Prometheus metrics and alerting**, but **without SSL or HTTPS security**.
+This runbook covers scaling, logging, monitoring, alerting, and troubleshooting.

 ---

 # Runbook: "Hello, World!"
 Web Server

 This runbook provides guidance for administering and maintaining the "Hello, World!" web server deployed on Kubernetes using Helm, Traefik (on port `80`), and Minikube.
-It covers common operational tasks such as scaling, logging, monitoring, and troubleshooting.
+It includes **Prometheus metrics and alerting** for monitoring and troubleshooting.

 ---